|The original caption reads: "His Majesty King Abdullah presents the Hashemite |

 in Amman on Tuesday (Photo courtesy of Royal Court)" [Image Source]

 We profiled an especially vile killer of seven Jewish girls on a 1997 school-trip in yesterday's post ["12-Mar-17: What a Jordanian hero and his admirers tell us about the likelihood of peace"].
-He's not smart, he's certainly not brave, he was said to by his family to have been insane at the time he did the sickening things that got him sent to prison in 1997, and he has never ever uttered a syllable that suggests he did wrong and regrets it.
+He's not smart, he's certainly not brave, he was said by his family to have been insane at the time he did the sickening things that got him sent to prison in 1997.
+And he has never ever uttered a syllable that suggests he did wrong and regrets it.

 Quite the opposite: as soon as he was set free on Sunday and "driven home in a convoy of dozens of cars whose drivers were honking their horns, a video shared on social media showed" [source], Ahmad Daqamseh launched into a series of public statements via the media most of which has gone unreported in the more civilized parts of the world.

-For instance (said via Aljazeera - here's MEMRI's transcript and video) that we Israelis are “human waste” that must be eradicated.
+For instance, Daqamseh declared (according to Aljazeera - here's MEMRI's transcript and video) that we Israelis are “human waste” that must be eradicated.
 That the rest of the world vomited us up and now we need to be eliminated "by fire or by burial".
 And that if that's not done by the hands of the cheering crowds standing around him as he said this, then "the task will fall on the future generations to do.”